markuryy/R-Pilot/README.md

    ```bash
    bun run dev
    ```
+   Note: There's also a `start` script in package.json, but it currently doesn't work due to linting issues from rapid development.
+Stick with `dev` for now.

 5. Open the authentication link with the token shown in the terminal (starts with http://localhost:3000).